bcp1989/bcplib/README.md

 Extends
 -------
-Extends in bcclib is like Java.
+Extends in bcplib is like Java.
 Class A extends class B means that A has all function declarations and data that B has, and A may has its own functions or data that B does not have.
 In the prototype of A, the prototype of B should be the first element so that we can cast A to B. However, this trick way is